scrum2b/scrum2b/README.md

 - Facebook: *www.facebook.com/ScrumToBe*

-**The first version (1.0) is quite simple, includes 3 main features:**
+**The version 2.0 is completed to add more features allow Scrum2B users get more advances:**

 1. The ScrumBoard: based on another Redmine plugin with a board, but we completed more features, allow teams could treat like a REAL BOARD.
 Users could drad and drop a task to sort/organizate the Sprint.
-2. The ListBoard: list all issues based on the sort from ScrumBoard and make it more simple than Issue Tracking in Redmine.
+2. The Backlog Sprint: list all issues based on the sort from ScrumBoard, move issues to another sprints.
+The screen is designed mostly focus on managers and make it more simple than Issue Tracking in Redmine.
-3. The interface of screens based on Twitter Bootstrap, with better look and feeling.
-(You should get the theme: https://github.com/scrum2b/redmine-scrum2b-theme to install in Redmine)
+3. Users could show and edit detail information of issues, like Attache files, comments.
+4. The plugin could run with many Redmine plugins.

 **You could see the demo version at:**
 - *http://scrum2b.com/projects/scrum2b-demo*